-If you’re thinking about having a baby in Luxembourg, here is everything you need to know about the process, from prenatal care to registering the birth.
+If you’re having a baby in Luxembourg, here is everything you need to know about the process, from prenatal care to registering the birth.

 This guide covers the following topics:

 - An overview of having a baby in Luxembourg

 - Accessing maternity services